OC Streetcar

-The OC Streetcar is a modern streetcar (LRT) line currently under construction in Orange County, California, running through the cities of Santa Ana and Garden Grove.
+The OC Streetcar is a modern streetcar line currently in testing in Orange County, California, running through the cities of Santa Ana and Garden Grove.
 The electric-powered streetcar will be operated by the Orange County Transportation Authority (OCTA), and will serve ten stops in each direction along its 4.15 mi route.

 With the exception of a short loop in downtown Santa Ana, the line will be double-tracked for its entire length.
 Most of the route follows the original path of the Pacific Electric Railway "Red Cars" that served Santa Ana in the early 20th century, before being abandoned in 1950.
-Construction on the streetcar broke ground on November 30, 2018, and the line expected to open to the public in 2024.
+Construction on the streetcar broke ground on November 30, 2018.
+As of October 2023, the line's expected revenue service date has been pushed to March 2026, per OCTA staff, despite initial plans for a 2021 start.

 The streetcar will operate between the Santa Ana Regional Transportation Center to a new Harbor Transit Center in Garden Grove, linking the Metrolink station and downtown Santa Ana.